Runn-Fast/blog/hasura/draft.md

 bringing along hundreds of people and projects to manage.
 We noticed performance issues with load times and making changes was no longer instant.

-Improving performance of a web app is never as easy as fixing one simple thing, it typically involves tuning each part of the system.
-We did our best to optimize performance of the database, server and front-end client, but we knew that major changes needed to be achieve the performance for accounts with hundreds of people.
+Improving the performance of a web app is never as easy as fixing one simple thing, it typically involves optimizing each part of the system.
+We did our best to increase the performance of the database, server and front-end client, but we knew that major changes were needed to achieve the performance for accounts with hundreds of people.

 The slowest part of the system was our GraphQL API, it was just really slow to respond to large queries.
 Our server is powered by Ruby on Rails using the `graphql` gem.

 > **todo (easy):**
 > - large@example.com: